zbroju/financoj/README.md

 It uses reliable sqlite3 database to store your data, so it's safe and accessible using other tools as well.

 WARNING!
-This project is not longer developed, only errors & bugs will be fixed.
-I decided to rewrite the entire application to RUST (see the repository: http://github.com/zbroju/rust).
+This project is no longer developed, only errors & bugs will be fixed.
+I decided to rewrite the entire application to RUST (see the repository: http://github.com/zbroju/mymoney).

 ## Installation
 Download source code on your disk: